christian834/ninjaOneChallenge/step2/src/RUNME.md

 This project is created with intellij, you are free to compile this project on this enviorment,

-If you cant, dont worry, there are an artifact that you can use, you should installed java8+
+If you cant, dont worry, there are an artifact that you can use, you should have installed java8+

 ## Run